status-im/feature-specs/content/raw/chat/activity_center.md

 * If the user is mentioned the message containing the message MUST appear in the "All" and "Mentions" sections.
 * The user MUST be able to mark this type of item as read
 * Clicking the context menu of this type of activity item MUST show 2 options: "view profile" and "Decline and Block"
+* Clicking on this type of activity item MUST open that chat and jump to that message

 ### Replies